mstatt/Nvidia_Jetson_Smoker_Detection/README.md

 Your display should resemble the images below.
 Be sure to check the "Smoking" directory for any captured images of smokers.

-No Detection           |  Smoker Detected :-------------------------:|:-------------------------:
+Smoker Detected           |  Smoker Detected :-------------------------:|:-------------------------:
 ![A1] |  ![B2]

-No Detection           |  Smoker Detected :-------------------------:|:-------------------------:
+Smoker Detected           |  Smoker Detected :-------------------------:|:-------------------------:
 ![C3] |  ![D4]